Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 * Change back the "bonus trinket" dialogue line when modulators are implemented.
 * DrawSoul + Alacrity needs to be fixed.
+* Serene Souls should change their name with each added Serene Soul into increasingly positive titles.
+* Make Harmonic Relays less easy.

 **Bugs**